-Admission to the IFS graduate programs is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
+Admission to the HDFS graduate programs is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths.
-Both fulltime and part-time applicants are considered for admission.
+Both full-time and part-time applicants are considered for admission.

-- 1. An undergraduate cumulative average of at least 3.0 and a major cumulative average of at lease 3.25.
-The cumulative average of prior graduate study is expected to be at least 3.5.Complete transcripts of prior undergraduate and graduate work must be submitted - 2.
-Submission of three letters of reference from individuals able to assess the applicant's academic potential - A match between the candidate's statement of objectives and 3 interests and the department's capacity and available mentors. - 4.
-A score of at least 600 on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 5.
+- An undergraduate cumulative average of at least 3.0 and a major cumulative average of at lease 3.25.
+The cumulative average of prior graduate study is expected to be at least 3.5.
+Complete transcripts of prior undergraduate and graduate work must be submitted. - 2.
+Submission of three letters of reference from individuals able to assess the applicant's academic potential. - 3.
+A match between the candidate's statement of objectives and interests and the department's capacity and available mentors. - 4.
+A score of at least 600/250/100 on the Test of English as a Foreign Language (paper-based TOEFL, computer-based TOEFL, IBET TOEFL) from applicants whose first language is not English. - 5.
 All applicants must submit GRE scores.
-A minimum GRE score (math plus verbal) of 1050 is expected of Ph.D. applicants - 6.
-Applicants to the Ph.D.
-Program are required to possess a master's degree from an accredited institution. - 7.
+A minimum GRE score (math plus verbal) of 1050 is expected of PhD applicants. - 6.
+Applicants to the PhD Program are required to possess a master's degree from an accredited institution. - 7.
 All candidates are encouraged to have a personal interview.
-However, those seeking admission to the MA in Counseling in Higher Education are required to have an interview.

-M.S.
-IN HUMAN DEVELOPMENT AND FAMILY STUDIES
+MS IN HUMAN DEVELOPMENT AND FAMILY STUDIES

-The M.S. program in Human Development and Family Studies focuses on the relationship of the family and its members to other systems across the life span.
-The minimum total credits for the M.S. in Human Development and Family Studies is 30-36.
-It provides Concentrations in Early Childhood Development and Inclusive Education, Applied Family and Community Studies, Risk and Disabilities and Family and Human Development Research Requirements are listed below.
-Consult with the program on specialty courses.
-IFST 869 is the culminating experience for all M.S. degrees.
+The MS program in Human Development and Family Studies focuses on the relationship of the family and its members to other systems across the life span.
+The minimum total credits for the MS in Human Development and Family Studies is 30-36.
+Requirements are listed below.